mannykhadilkar/Loading-Custom-Plugin-To-Kong/README.md

 1. _You have a Github Person token https://github.com/settings/tokens_

 ### Overview
 In this post, we will load a simple header echo plugin that has been documented here: https://www.jerney.io/header-echo-kong-plugin/.
+We will mostly follow the instructions posted in the previous link, however, we will add a script that loads it into our Kong docker environment.

 Here's an example of how it should work: